git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 ## Functions in Shift mode

+If you press and release the Shift button the grid changes to the Shift mode.
+If you keep the Shift button pressed and execute one of the functions of this mode, it will close automatically when the Shift button is released (except in the Session mode).

-If you keep Shift pressed there are additional functions available on the pads of the 5th (top) row:
+The following functions are available on the pads of the 5th (top) row:

 * 1st: Add instrument track
 * 2nd: Add audio track